Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

 These hour requirements will not be different for a male or a female.

-Like any other studies, both the male and female have to take the same steps to become a pilot.
+Like any other studies, both males and females have to take the same steps to become a pilot.

 Why do you think so few women become pilots?